Arsenal surge back to beat Aston Villa in classic, keep title hopes on track

 Gabriel Martinelli then made it 4-2 in stoppage time to seal a superb comeback win.

-The victory moves Arsenal back to the top of the Premier League table, momentarily, and the manner of their comeback victory will give them huge belief they can keep this title race going.
+The victory moves Arsenal back to the top of the Premier League table and the manner of their comeback victory, plus Man City dropping points at Nottingham Forest, will give the Gunners huge belief they can keep this title race going.

 For Villa, this defeat is their third in a row as Unai Emery’s side were dangerous throughout but couldn’t cope with Arsenal’s quality in the final third.